Biography

 Research and Scholarship

-Bolt’s research is focused on metal toxicology using both in vitro and in vivo models.
-Her current research interests are on investigating the molecular mechanisms driving how the metal tungsten can advance tumor progression by targeting the surround tumor microenvironment and how inhalation of tungsten metal particles enhances inflammation and alters fibroblasts, leading to lung diseases.
-In addition, she is currently investigating how inhalation exposures to mixed-metal mine waste leads to pulmonary immune dysfunction and altered fibroblast function, as part of the UNM Metals Superfund program.
-Bolt has extensive experience using primary cell differentiation models and multi-parameter flow cytometry as tools to characterize metal-induced toxicity and disease states.
+Dr. Bolt’s research is focused on metal toxicology using both in vitro and in vivo models.
+Her current research interests include investigating the molecular mechanisms driving how the metal tungsten can advance tumor progression by targeting the surrounding tumor microenvironment and how inhalation of tungsten metal particles enhances inflammation and alters fibroblasts, leading to the development of cardiovascular disease.
+In addition, she is currently investigating how inhalation exposures to mixed-metal mine waste leads to pulmonary and systemic immune dysfunction leading to the development of autoimmunity as part of the UNM Metals Superfund program.

 Publications: